apoorvanand/weatheralexa/SETUP.md

 ### Testing Your Alexa App

 To get the real impression of using an Amazon Echo, you can use [Echosim](https://echosim.io/).
 If you log in with your Amazon developer account, it'll automatically know about your app.
 So you can go ahead and click and hold the mic button and give Alexa a test command.
-Say 'Ask InvocationName airport status JFK'.
-Alexa should respond with the airport info.
+Say "Ask InvocationName what's the weather for today".
 In your project, with the logs open, you can see the request coming in, the response being generated and sent back.

-## Getting Help

-You can see other example projects on our [Community Projects](https://glitch.com) page.
-And if you get stuck, let us know on the [forum](http://support.glitch.com/) and we can help you out.